Special Studies Capstone Guidelines

 3) Compose a draft of your proposal and share it with your project advisors.
 Give your advisor sufficient time to carefully consider your proposal and suggest meaningful revisions.

-4) Submit your proposal to the PSIM Director adhering to the following timetable.
+4) Submit your proposal to the PSIM Director via the proposal form, adhering to the following timetable.

 a) If you wish to enroll in the Special Studies Capstone the Fall Semester of your senior year, you must submit your proposal accompanied by a letter of endorsement from your project advisor to the PSIM Director no later than the Friday of the tenth week of the semester in the Spring term of your junior year.